 If you’d like to learn more about blue ocean strategies, then the best book on the subject is probably Blue Ocean Strategy: How to Create Uncontested Market Space and Make the Competition Irrelevant.Buy from Amazon

 As such, Red Oceans already contain a number of competitors.
 You can think of the color red being used in the term red ocean because of the bloodbath that a highly competitive marketplace can sometimes feel like.
-A Red Ocean Strategy is a strategy which is aims to fight and beat the competition.
+A Red Ocean Strategy is a strategy which aims to fight and beat the competition.
 Red Ocean Strategies have the following common characteristics:

 A Red Ocean Strategy ultimately leads to an organization choosing to follow one of two strategies – differentiation or low cost.
 Whichever is chosen the organization must align all activities with one of these strategic directions.

 A good example of Red Ocean Strategy is the European airline operator Ryanair (or Southwest if you like in the US).
 They are competing very successfully in the already saturated red ocean of the short-haul airline business.
-There strategy is focused on providing a low-cost no frills airline.
+Their strategy is focused on providing a low-cost no-frills airline.
 It is able to achieve low costs through many methods including using secondary airports further away from a city than the main airport, allowing only online booking and check-in, and requiring customers to pay for all extras, amongst other methods.
 With Ryanair, the service isn’t great of differentiated in some way from other carriers, but it is cheap.

-The following table is useful in highlighting the different focus areas between red ocean and blue ocean strategy:
+The following table is useful in highlighting the different focus areas between a red ocean and blue ocean strategy:

 Which is Better?
 A Red Ocean or a Blue Ocean?